 In the same way that technology improved marketing and sales, it’s now transforming human resources management.
 HR departments are now using sci-fi tech, and with the help of artificial intelligence, Big Data, and machine learning, HR is reinventing decades-old processes.

 What is artificial intelligence?

-AI is an intelligent machine capable of thinking like the best human… but better and all the time.
+AI is an intelligent machine capable of thinking like the best human.
 It executes tasks that, until now, have been squarely in the human domain — learning and adapting, critical thinking, reasoning, problem-solving, and language processing.
 This leap was made possible by two underlying technologies: machine learning and deep learning.

 What is machine learning?

 Machine learning is a part of AI that allows algorithms to automatically learn from large datasets.
 Basically, the algorithm tries to come up with a set of rules or patterns which would allow the program to make predictions or decisions.
 For best results, human supervision is important because the data needs to be structured properly.

 With AI, HR software can be programmed to recognize anomalies (for example, drops in performance or engagement), run background checks on applicants (based on resumes of successful applicants), identify employees that are considering leaving (and suggest re-engagement activities), and more.

 Deep learning is a more advanced branch of machine learning.
 Instead of relying on predefined patterns and data points, a DL algorithm makes use of more complex machinery to identify relationships between various inputs.
 In a sense, it approaches data similarly to how a human would learn and draw conclusions.
 This makes it one of the most powerful techniques available to interpret complex data and make accurate predictions at scale.

 With deep learning, chatbot assistance will continue to improve (as software gets better at recognizing language, context, and tone).
 This will allow delivery automation of various HR services.
 Additionally, learning recommendations will become more personalized for individual employees.